-Qualifying Child and Qualifying Relative
+Qualifying Child, Qualifying Relative, and Qualifying Non-Relative

 A qualifying child must satisfy 5 requirements listed in IRC §152 (c):

-- foster or adopted children.
+- foster or adopted child.

-- Dependents must have the same principal residence as the taxpayer for more than one half of the year.
+- Dependents must have the same principal residence as the taxpayer for more than ½ of the year.
 This residency requirement excludes temporary absences such as for illness, school, vacation, or military service where the child has every intention of returning.
 However, special rules apply to children of divorced or separated parents.
 A child who is either born or dies during the tax year is considered to have lived with the taxpayer for the entire year if the child lived in the taxpayer's home while still alive.

 If a child fails to meet all the requirements of a qualifying child, the individual may still be claimed as a qualifying relative, if they meet the requirements.